 See below for further details and testimonies or click the button to sign up straightaway.

 Details of classes

 II.
 Latin Track: We will offer several groups of Latin classes, suited for a variety of backgrounds and experiences.
-The beginners group will start from the very beginning and move on to discussing simple texts in Latin, the intermediate group will revise spoken familiarity with more complex grammatical concepts and develop the ability to discuss classical texts in Latin, and the most advanced group will work through classical texts, discussing and debating the concepts and literary traits therein in Latin.
+The tabula rasa group will start from the very beginning and move on to discussing simple texts in Latin.
+The beginner group will revise spoken familiarity with simple grammatical concepts and progress through simple to intermediate texts.
+The groups will be following Hans Ørberg’s LLPSI series.
+The intermediate group will revise spoken familiarity with more complex grammatical concepts and develop the ability to discuss classical texts in Latin.
+The most advanced group, which will only meet two wee week after the other three, will be reading and discussing classical texts.
 These courses will be taught primarily in Latin.